Avera eCARE® is here to be a resource for our partners as news of the spread of the coronavirus (COVID-19) continues.

 Telehealth is poised as a solution to assist with early identification, isolation protocols and support during outbreaks.

-These resources provide information on using our technology and guidelines for treating COVID-19.
+Get the latest information on how our technology and guidelines can help treat COVID-19.

 Follow these guidelines to ensure your equipment is properly sterilized.

 Due to worldwide shortage of Personal Protective Equipment (PPE) during the COVID-19 pandemic, the allocation of PPE continues to be reduced.
 As good stewards of resources, all staff are being called upon to conserve PPE to protect the supply as long as possible.

 Please review these documents for additional helpful information.